 Au Gres Delta Nature Preserve

 The Preserve includes Lake Huron shoreline and is adjacent to the Au Gres river.
 The Au Gres Delta Nature Preserve is rustic and is undergoing a large-scale Lake Plain Prairie restoration.
 The Preserve is a sanctuary for nature and is being carefully monitored as invasive species are removed and native species are restored.
 Please be respectful of the sensitive species and delicate botanical natural balance by leaving no trace of your visit.
 Explore the site on foot and enjoy the vast, wide open space available there.
 Source: Saginaw Basin Land Conservancy.
 Turn south off US-23 onto Santiago Road, just west of Au Gres.
-Turn left onto Manor Road and park at the end where Manor Road meets Green Drive. sblc-mi.org/au-gres-deltanature-preserve
+Turn left onto Manor Road and park at the end where Manor Road meets Green Drive. sblc-mi.org/au-gres-delta-nature-preserve.html

-Arenac County Historical Society Museum •
+Arenac County Historical Society Museum

 The Arenac County Historical Society Museum was first quartered in a rural schoolhouse and moved to its present facility in 1984 (the former Au Gres Methodist Church).
-The building, itself, is historic (circa 1883) and many of the tools used for its construction are on exhibit in the museum along with other historical church documents and artifacts that have been donated by its members.
+The building, itself, is historic [circa 1883] and many of the tools used for its construction are on exhibit in the museum along with other historical church documents and artifacts that have been donated by its members.

 Approaching the Museum entrance, a restored historic brick sidewalk leads you inside to find a rural schoolroom, bedroom and parlor settings, pioneer kitchen, a barber and apothecary shop, country store items, and vintage apparel.
 A commercial fishing exhibit features a 1910 IHC stationary engine, nets, and fishing equipment from long ago.
 In addition, the State's highest railroad bridge has been replicated in a unique scale model diorama.
+304 E. Michigan Ave.

+Au Gres Harbor of Refuge

-304 E. Michigan Ave. arenachistory.org Au Gres Riverside Park & Harbor Au Gres Riverside Park and Harbor is located on the Au Gres River at the US 23 Bridge in downtown Au Gres.
-The park features free docking for visitors by boat that want to visit the unique downtown shops and restaurants, all within walking distance from the harbor.
-The multi-purpose facility also includes a splashpad, picnic pavilion, playscape, fishing pier, kayak launch, and a state-of-the-art fish cleaning station for the lucky anglers.
-For more information call the Au Gres City Hall 989.876.8811.
+Owned by the City of Au Gres, the Au Gres Harbor of Refuge is located on the Au Gres River at the US 23 Bridge in downtown Au Gres.
+The harbor is deemed a harbor of refuge for boats to tie up to in case of emergency but facilities are closed.
+It is within walking distance to shopping, restaurants, ice cream and so much more!
+There are 30 boat slips available.
+Any questions should be addressed through the City of Au Gres, please call 989.876.8811.
 Located on the Au Gres River at US 23.

-Au Gres Riverfront Campground & Day-Use Park The City of Au Gres Riverfront Campground has 109 camp sites available for daily, weekly, monthly, or seasonal rates.
+Au Gres Riverfront Campground and Day-Use Park

+The City of Au Gres Riverfront Campground has 109 camp sites available for daily, weekly, monthly, or seasonal rates.
 All major credit cards are accepted.
 Inside the City Park, facilities for the public to use include tennis courts, basketball courts, volleyball court, baseball/softball fields, shuffleboard, horseshoes, children's playground, and lighted riverfront walkway.
 All sporting equipment must be provided by patrons.
-Located on east side of the Au Gres River just north of US 23 (turn left on Main St). cityofaugrescampground.com
+Located on east side of the Au Gres River just north of US 23 (turn left on Main St). cityofaugrescampground.com/reservations.

+Birding Trails